 In 2020, the global B2B eCommerce market was worth USD 6.64 trillion, with an expected compound annual growth rate (CAGR) of 18.7% from 2021 to 2028.

-Following the suit, we saw several trends establishing a solid foothold and making their way into B2B eCommerce in 2021.
-Trends like Personalization, Mobile Wallets, and omnichannel selling achieved popularity.
-2022 is anticipated to push the envelope further in B2B eCommerce with new trends.
+Following the suit, we saw several trends establishing a solid foothold and making their way into B2B eCommerce in 2023.
+Trends like eCommerce Personalization, Mobile Wallets, and omnichannel selling achieved popularity.
+2024 is anticipated to push the envelope further in B2B eCommerce with new trends.

 Not only is the B2B marketplace gradually increasing its online presence, but it is doing so by mirroring some key B2C eCommerce strategies.